Dsek-LTH/dAPI/CONTRIBUTIONS.md

 If you want to make contributions to the D-Guild Webpage please read this document first.
 To keep the code base clean and easy to read we have some basic rules that needs to be followed.

+# Issue handling
+When starting development on something, please assign yourself to the issue you are doing (If one does not exist, create on).

 # Code standard
 Download the ES Lint config, and make sure your editor use it.